The need for strategic skills transformations

 Learn what they are and why these transformations are essential for future success

 Talent gaps are growing in severity—and there’s no sign of a slowdown.
 In fact, more than 50% of HR leaders believe skill shortages have worsened over the last two years.
+Most executives agree that skill-building initiatives are the answer to turning things around, with 69% noting that they’ve doubled down on skilling efforts during the 2020s.

 While this growing emphasis on honing critical capabilities is promising, not all skill strategies are created equal.
 McKinsey’s research points to large-scale, programmatic skills transformations as the most impactful type of initiative, with between 71 and 90 percent of organizations that take this approach reporting a positive impact on their ability to realize company strategy, improve employee performance and satisfaction, and bolster employer branding.

-What is a strategic skills transformation and why is it important?
+What is a strategic skills transformation?

+The design and implementation of a large-scale strategic skill-building program is challenging and generally made up of three key components: assessing potential knowledge gaps, developing a skills strategy, and reimagining infrastructure for skilling at scale.
 According to McKinsey research, when organizations implement all of these practices, respondents report a nearly 100 percent chance of having a successful transformation—2.5 times higher than the success rate for organizations that have failed to implement at least one of these practices.

 Skills transformations are rising to the top of leaders’ radars because of the great threat that knowledge gaps pose to business success.
 If organizations don’t have the skills needed to complete high-priority projects efficiently, their bottom lines will suffer.
 Employees who don’t learn new skills are at risk of falling behind and eventually losing their value to their employer.
 Given how fast technology is advancing—especially with recent AI innovations—employees must constantly learn new skills to stay employable.